clockspot/arduino-clock/INSTRUCTIONS.md

 For security, the settings page (and “Clock” network if applicable) will stop after two minutes of inactivity.

-When NTP sync is enabled, the clock will attempt to synchronize every hour (at minute 59).
+**When NTP sync is enabled,** the clock will attempt to synchronize every hour (at minute 59).
 The settings page will indicate how recently the clock was last synced.

-**If the clock displays the time without seconds,** this indicates it was unable to sync in the last 24 hours.
+If the clock displays the time without seconds, this indicates it has not synced in the last 24 hours (or since the time was set manually).
 Check to make sure the clock is connected to Wi-Fi and configured to use a valid NTP server, and try a manual sync.
 If no Wi-Fi is available or you’re unable to sync for other reasons (such as network limitations), disable Wi-Fi or NTP sync to restore the seconds display.